grimme-lab/xtb_docs/source/md.rst

  Molecular Dyamics Simulations
 -------------------------------

-In this chapter, all neccessary information will be given in order to perform MD simulations with `xTB`.
+In this chapter, all necessary information will be given in order to perform MD simulations with `xTB`.
 The adjustable parameters will be discussed and a guide to how to change them will be given.